emilk/alignify/README.md

 * Make sure "Ouput replaces selected text" is checked
 * Save it as "Alignify"
 * Open System Preferences -> Keyboard
-* Under "Services", bind ctrl-shift-A to Alignify
+* Under "Services", bind cmd-shift-A to Alignify
-* Select any text in any application and press ctrl-shift-A to align it
+* Select any text in any application and press cmd-shift-A to align it
 * ??????
 * PROFIT!